India in World War II: Princely states

 During World War II, in 1941, the British presented a captured German BF 109 single-engined fighter to the Nizam of Hyderabad, in return for the funding of 2 RAF fighter squadrons.

 There was a campsite for Polish refugees at Valivade, in Kolhapur State, it was the largest settlement of Polish refugees in India during the war.
 Another such campsite for Polish refugee children was located in Balachadi, it was built by K. S. Digvijaysinhji, Jam Saheb Maharaja of Nawanagar State in 1942, near his summer resort.
 He gave refuge to hundreds of Polish children rescued from Soviet camps (Gulags).
 The campsite is now part of the Sainik School.

 1944–45 Insurgency in Balochistan

 From 1944 to 1945, Daru Khan Badinzai led an insurgency against the authorities of the Raj.
 It began in the first half of 1944, when rebels of the Badinzai tribe began interfering with road construction on the British side of the Balochistan border.
 The insurgency had subsided by March 1945.

 Mazrak Zadran's invasion of India

 In 1944, the Southern and Eastern provinces of Afghanistan entered a state of turmoil, with the Zadran, Safi and Mangal tribes rising up against the Afghan government.
-Among the leaders of the revolt was the Zadran chieftain, Mazrak Zadran, who opted to invade British-occupied India in late 1944.
+Among the leaders of the revolt was the Zadran chieftain, Mazrak Zadran, who opted to invade British India in late 1944.
 There he was joined by a Baloch chieftain, Sultan Ahmed.
 Mazrak was forced to retreat back into Afghanistan due to British aerial bombardment.